 Camp Century was a military base constructed by the US Army Corps of Engineers in 1959 in the near-surface layers of the Greenland ice sheet.
 It was abandoned in 1967 under the assumption that perpetually accumulating snowfall would preserve the base for eternity.
 This assumption, however, is no longer valid under the IPCC climate scenarios.

-In 2017 the Government of Denmark in agreement with the Greenland Government decided to establish the Camp Century Climate Monitoring Programme.
+In 2017 the Government of Denmark in agreement with the Government of Greenland decided to establish the Camp Century Climate Monitoring Programme.
 This programme, which is led by the Geological Survey of Denmark and Greenland (GEUS), includes installing automated climate sensors at the site, collecting ice-penetrating radar observations, and performing computer projections.

 August 16th 2017

 Report from the first Camp Century Climate Monitoring Programme Expedition